-Green Tea Catechins Dosage Recommendations:

-A standard dosage is 50-500 mg per day of EGCG.
+Green Tea Catechins Dosage Recommendations: A standard dosage is 50-500 mg per day of EGCG.

 Most doses are standardized for EGCG.
-Although the amount of EGCGequivalent varies from one cup of tea to another, depending on many factors (species of tea, length of steeping, time spent oxidizing), one cup of camellia sinensis green tea contains approximately 50mg of tea polyphenols.
+Although the amount of EGCG equivalent varies from one cup of tea to another, depending on many factors (species of tea, length of steeping, time spent oxidizing), one cup of camellia sinensis green tea contains approximately 50mg of tea polyphenols.
+A clinically researched and effective dosage of green tea catechins is found in Energenesis.